focusaurus/data/posts/problog/2017/04/secrets-in-zsh-history.md

 Got something better to suggest?

 Side note for zsh: `setopt interactivecomments` will avoid annoying errors when you paste snippets with comments into an interactive shell.

+**UPDATE (2017-09-12)**

+It looks like [aws-vault](https://github.com/99designs/aws-vault) is a handy tool for this as well.
+I've started using it on 2 projects and so far so good, but it only handles the AWS creds, not randow other project vars.